 2 teaspoons salt

-1 envelope active dry yeast (about 2 1/4 teaspoons)
+1 envelope active dry or instant yeast (about 1 tablespoon)

 1 ½ cups water